Trimming machines vs. hand trimming; which tool will rise to the top?

 Plant material that is left on these tools will decay and introduce contamination the next time these tools are used to prune or harvest your crop.

-Machine trimming varies from machine to machine.
-Trimmers can broadly be categorized as manual, mechanical tumble, air tumble, and gravity fed.
+Trimmers can broadly be categorized as manual, machine, air tumble, and gravity fed.

 They can also be further divided by those that can trim "wet" and those that trim "dry".
-Wet trimming generally produces a better trim with less quality loss in the product.
+Trimming wet vs dry is often times a matter of preference, and depends on time constraints, amount of product, and what you will be using the product for in the end.

 Machine trimming has gained in popularity and it’s not hard to see why.